 The upper root is

 since the numerator exceeds the denominator. \end{itemize}

 To sum up, the analysis shows that when $C < 0$, which is likely under small $\epsilon$, the roots of the quadratic equation can be outside $[0, 1]$.
-Specifically, when $ \hat{p}^*$ is close to 0, the lower limit of the plug-in Wilson interval is likely negative; when $ \hat{p}^* $ is close to 1, the upper limit likely exceeds 1.
+Specifically, when $ \hat{p}^*$ is close to 0, the lower limit of the Wilson-DP interval is likely negative; when $ \hat{p}^* $ is close to 1, the upper limit likely exceeds 1.